kly001/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

+closure is a feature in JavaScript where an inner function has access to the outer, enclosing function's variables.

 4. Describe the four rules of the 'this' keyword.

 Rule 1: Global(Window) Binding - the value of          'this' will be the window/console object.